 St. John’s Wort is preferred over anti-depressant drugs in Europe because it is so effective at treating depression and anxiety.
 Hypericin and hyperforin are the main antidepressant and anti-anxiety properties in St. John’s Wort.
 They act similarly to serotonin reuptake inhibitors (SSRIs) by inhibiting serotonin uptake, thereby increasing the concentration of serotonin.

 Unlike conventional SSRIs, the hyperforin present in St. John’s Wort actually increases the number of 5-HTP receptors in the brain (this is how it inhibits serotonin uptake.)
-Increased serotonin promotes happiness and mood regulation.
+Increased serotonin can promote happiness and mood regulation.

-Be sure to check with your healthcare provider before taking St. John’s Wort as it can reduce the effectiveness of hormonal birth control.
+Be sure to check with your healthcare provider before taking St. John’s Wort as it can reduce the effectiveness of hormonal birth control and may interact with other medications as well.

 Valerian root is an herbal supplement commonly used for treating insomnia.
 It has a mild sedative effect that can help with relieving tension and anxiety.
 It has been used to treat sleep issues, nervousness, and tension since the 2nd century.